Ceratothoa oestroides: Pathology and clinical signs

 This parasite causes various pathologies, including tissue damage of the tongue, growth defects, anaemia, decrease in mean host weight and size and increased mortalities in farmed and wild fish populations.
 It has not been observed to impair feed intake in pre- and harvest-sized fish.
 Instead, the decrease in fingerlings’ weight is likely attributed to the suspected hematophagous nature of the parasite.
-Athanassopoulou et al. (1999) noticed that Ceratothoa-infected fish are also infected with Rickettsia-like organisms (RLO), and related the latter pathogen to transmission by the isopod.
-Apparently, infection of RLO is higher in Ceratothoa-highly infected farms (Vagianou et al. 2006).
-Vagianou et al. (2006) observed that larval stages of C. oestroides (pulli II) that attack small fish induce the most damage, causing severe ulcers and extensive granulomatous lesions in the eyes that lead to blindness or the total loss of the eyeball.
+Ceratothoa-infected fish may also be infected with Rickettsia-like organisms (RLO), and related the latter pathogen to transmission by the isopod.
+Apparently, infection of RLO is higher in Ceratothoa-highly infected farms.
+Vagianou and colleagues observed that larval stages of C. oestroides (pulli II) that attack small fish induce the most damage, causing severe ulcers and extensive granulomatous lesions in the eyes that lead to blindness or the total loss of the eyeball.
 However, this was not reported in other geographic area where the isopod has been found in reared fish.
 Fish infected with adult parasites did not show serious pathology.
 Lesions were localized at the upper and lower jaws and the tongue.

-Impact
+Relation to humans

-Growth of farmed fish can be depressed and fish can suffer from post-haemorrhagic anaemia.
-Growth of market size caged fish infected with the parasite can be reduced by up to 20% compared to market size, uninfected caged fish.
+Growth of farmed fish may be reduced and fish can suffer from post-haemorrhagic anaemia due to infestation.
+Growth of caged fish infected with the parasite may be reduced up to 80% of market-sized uninfected fish.
 For example, parasitised sea bass (Dicentrarchus labrax) in the age group of 291–293 days had reduced growth by 20.1% (14 g) and reduced length of 7.1% (12.63 mm) compared to non-parasitised fish.

-Diagnosis

-C. oestroides infection is easily diagnosed by examining the buccal cavity and determining the presence of the parasite.
+Diagnosis of C. oestroides infection is performed by examining the buccal cavity and determining the presence of the parasite.

-Treatments

-Treatment of isopod infestations on young fish has been attempted with success by means of hourly formalin baths and manual removing from the buccal cavity during the vaccination for other diseases.

-Other control strategies
+Control methods

-Within a fish farm, it is common practice to decrease the number of wild fish population by fish net, as well as periodically clean the floating cages nets, depending on the season.
+Treatment of isopod infestations on young fish has been performed using hourly formalin baths and manual removing from the buccal cavity during the vaccination for other diseases.
+Within a fish farm, it is common practice to decrease the number of wild fish population by fish net, as well as periodically cleaning the floating cages nets, depending on the season.
 Horton and Okamura (2001) suggest grading of smaller and larger fish and their separation, mooring the cages in deeper sites with sufficient currents to disperse the juvenile parasites in a direction away from the cages.
-Often, in cases of heavy parasitism and mortality, reducing the fish density is enough to remedy the situation.
+Often, in cases of heavy parasitism and mortality, reducing stocking density is enough to remedy the situation.